 Need an Appointment Immediately?
 Call (801) 505-5277 or Click Here

 You don’t have to be a professional athlete to find yourself struggling with ankle or foot pain.
 Several injuries and medical conditions can slow you down and affect your ability to perform regular daily activities.
-If you’re wondering how orthotics could help your foot and ankle conditions, it’s time to see the experienced podiatrist team at Advanced Foot & Ankle Center in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, and St. George, Utah.
+If you’re wondering how orthotics could help your foot and ankle conditions, it’s time to see the experienced podiatrist team at Advanced Foot & Ankle Center in Salt Lake City, Sugarhouse, West Jordan, Park City, Heber City, Bountiful, Provo, Nephi, Eagle Mountain, St. George, Santaquin, and South Ogden, Utah.
 Call the closest office or schedule your visit online.